-The Article 69(7) of the Common Provisions Regulation requires arrangements to ensure the effective examination of complaints concerning the Programme Funds.
+Article 69(7) of the Common Provisions Regulation requires arrangements to ensure the effective examination of complaints concerning the Programme Funds.

-Lodging a complaint does not affect the implementation of the decision subject to complaint.
+Lodging a complaint does not affect the implementation of the decision subject to the complaint.

-Complaint procedure described in this section concerns:
+The complaint procedure described in this section concerns:

-- complaints about decisions taken by the MA during project selection process and complaints by third parties regarding decisions taken by the Programme authorities, - LP's complaints to the MA against the decision taken by the MA during project implementation.
+- complaints about decisions taken by the MA during the project selection process (administrative act or administrative decision) and complaints by third parties regarding decisions taken by the Programme authorities, - LP's complaints to the MA against the decision taken by the MA during project implementation.

-Complaints about decisions taken by the MA during project selection process and complaints by third parties regarding decisions taken by the Programme authorities.
+Complaints about decisions taken by the MA during the project selection process.

-Complaints may be lodged against:
+The MA makes a decision based on the MC's decision on the selection of projects for funding or takes the final decision if the project had to fulfil conditions.

-- MA decision taken during project selection process: The MA takes decision based on the MC decision on the selection of projects for funding or takes final decision if the project had to fulfil conditions.
-If the applicant does not agree with the decision of the MA, it may lodge a complaint about this decision. - 2.
-Complaints by third parties regarding decisions taken by the Programme authorities: Complaint by third parties (other stakeholders or citizens, etc) who are not partners of a project or directly related to the implementation of a project in the framework of the Programme may lodge their complaint regarding decisions taken by the Programme authorities to the MA.
+If the applicant does not agree with the decision of the MA, it may lodge a complaint about this decision.

-Submission of complaint and formal requirements
+Submission of the complaint and formal requirements

-The complaint must be prepared in English and submitted by the claimant (claimant can be the applicant (including LP of the approved project) or a third party) representative with an official letter to the MA.
-If a complaint is lodged against the MA decision, the complaint must be submitted within one month as of the day when the decision, which serves as a reason for complaining, was received.
+A complaint regarding a decision of the MA taken during the project selection process, must be prepared in English and submitted by the claimant (the claimant can be the applicant (including LP of the approved project) or a third party) representative with an official letter to the State secretary of the Ministry of Smart Administration and Regional Development of the Republic of Latvia.
+The complaint must be submitted within one month of the day when the decision, which serves as a reason for complaining, was received.